Nixtla/statsforecast/CONTRIBUTING.md

 ![image](https://github.com/Nixtla/how-to-contribute-nixtlaverse/assets/10517170/501c8223-862d-40a9-8f2d-ecdaceaeaedb)

+Finally, setup the pre-commit hooks, which will run some checks when you commit your changes: `pre-commit install`

 ### 4. Make the changes you want.

 In this section, we assume that we want to increase the default number of windows used to create prediction intervals from 2 to 3.
 The first thing we need to do is create a specific branch for that change using `git checkout -b [new_branch]` like this: